bruno222/twilio-flex-plugin-sso/README.md

 ## TO DO

 - [Both] Tech Debt - Find TODO on the code and work on those;
-- [Plugin]: Tech Debt - Add a custom logout page;
-- [Plugin]: Tech Debt - Add more Role options when the Supervisor is adding Agents.
 - [Functions]: Tech Debt - SSO - Check the timeouts of the sessions;
 - [Functions]: Tech Debt - SSO - Check if we need to improve the security further (like validating the cert of Twilio side or encrypting the SAML messages)
+- [Functions]: Tech Debt - Verify - Check if we need to improve the security of Verify any further

 - [Both] Feature - Should we create the concept of having multi-BPOs?
 To not allow Supervisor1 to see what the teams from Supervisor2 are doing?